Social Work

 Our focus

-The Raising children and Growing up programme line uses applied research to evaluate the social work methods used by youth workers and the outcomes of youth work.
-This relates to both specialised youth care and the front-line field.
-The two spearheads are 'strengthening the pedagogical basis and 'quality of youth support'.
+Within the Opportunity‑Rich Upbringing and Youthcare Quality programme, practice-based research is conducted on the methodological practice of youth care professionals and the outcomes of youth care.
+This includes both specialised youth care and the preventive (or early‑support) field.
+The two key focus areas are ‘strengthening the pedagogical foundation’ and ‘quality of youth care’.

 Co-existence and community

-In the programme line ‘Co-existence and community', we aim to improve the quality of community life.
+In the focus area 'Co-existence and community', we aim to improve the quality of community life.
 We focus on factors at both societal and organisational level.
-Characteristic of this programme line is the pursuit of an inclusive society that encourages prosperity, advocates equality of opportunity and where people look out for each other.
+Consistent throughout this focus area is the pursuit of an inclusive society that encourages prosperity, advocates equality of opportunity and where people look out for each other.

-In the ‘Giving Meaning and Recovery’ programme line, we conduct research that focuses on how social work can contribute to preventing and supporting psychosocial distress and mental health problems.
-Inter-professional collaboration and narrative research are leading here.
+In the ‘Mental Health in Social Domain’ focus area, we conduct research that focuses on how social work can contribute to preventing and supporting psychosocial distress and mental health problems.
+In this research inter-professional collaboration and narrative research are prioritised.

-We collaborate with partners in the field, companies, social organisations in the healthcare, welfare and municipality domain, with students and citizens.
-We set up and implement joint projects.
+We work with professional partners, businesses and social organisations in healthcare, welfare and with local authorities, students and citizens.
+We establish and implement joint projects.
 Would you like to start a research project with us?
-Get in touch and explore our goals, research ideas, and funding opportunities together.
+Get in touch to explore our goals, research ideas, and funding opportunities.

 Exchanging and sharing knowledge is important to us.
-Does your organisation or company’s interests coincide with one of our research themes?
-We would like to collaborate so we can share our knowledge at meetings, workshops, events or in a network.
+Do your organisation or company’s interests overlap with one of our research areas?
+We are happy to collaborate and share our knowledge at meetings, workshops, events or as part of a network.

 Together with our partners, we ensure the development, evaluation and implementation of research, products and services for professional practice, education and science.
 We are happy to discuss opportunities for collaboration.